 If an educational tour/field trip is an integral part of a school programme the Board of Management of the school may grant permission for the tour/field trip to be held during term time and as per the requirements of CL M20/04.
 The Board of Management must ensure that students who are not participating in an educational tour/field trip are adequately catered for while their teachers are away on school tours/trips.
 Appropriate arrangements must be made for the conduct of all classes in accordance with Circular PPT01/03.
 In the planning of the tour/trip cognisance must be taken of the impact the tour/trip will have on the normal work of the school and the numbers of absent teachers should be kept to a minimum.
-Tours/trips should be discussed and agreed with the Deputy Principal with responsibility for managing the extracurricular diary.)
+Tours/trips should be discussed and agreed with the Deputy Principal with responsibility for managing the extracurricular diary.
 Best practice also requires that an absence roster of students and co-ordinating staff is posted on the Staff Noticeboard and/or via staff email.
 Parental consent should also be received for all trips including local and one day/field trips/ events.
-Where demand for places on a trip exceeds supply of places, a lottery system operates and students' names are placed on a waiting list according to lottery.